-7.2.2.
-Comparison of cumulative frequencies of k-day totals of the historic sequence with cumulative distribution functions of different types of models for the behaviour of the rainfall amounts on wet days a.
+- 7.2.2.
+Comparison of cumulative frequencies of k-day totals of the historic sequence with cumulative distribution functions of different types of models for the behaviour of the rainfall amounts on wet days The following topics are considered in this section: - a.
 The cdfs of k-day totals (k = 1, 3, 10, 30) of synthetic sequences, based on model III, are compared with those of the historic series.
 In some cases the cdfs of the synthetic sequences are also compared with calculated cdfs based on model I.